-Approximately four hundred years removed from King Ahasuerus's sprawling banquet where the mostly well-to-do sipped wine without restriction, Jesus gathered the sick, broken, and beaten down on a Galilean hillside.
+Approximately four hundred years removed from King Ahasuerus's sprawling banquet, Jesus gathered the sick, broken, and beaten down on a Galilean hillside.
 There, He announced the arrival of His kingdom.
 One can hardly imagine a kingdom more unlike the one that hosted elaborate feasts in Persia.